HabitatFramework/UserGuide/concepts/concepts.rst

 	Select INCID to Keep Dialog

 * Click on the grey box to the left of the row to select an INCID.
 The associated feature will blink in the GIS window.
-Click ‘OK’.
+Click **OK**.
 * The selected features will be assigned to the selected INCID and details added to the History tab.
 * If the merged features are fragments of the same TOID the user will be given the option to then perform a physical merge.